-Southwest Human Development offers training and technical assistance to service providing professionals to assist them in their work with children and adults with disabilities.
+Southwest Human Development offers training and technical assistance to families, caregivers and professionals to assist them in their work with children and adults with disabilities.

 Below is a sample of the types of workshops and training opportunities available through the Assistive Technology Program at Southwest Human Development:

 - AAC Device Training

 We are proud to offer no cost training and technical assistance to families, caregivers, educators, therapists, and other professionals working with augmentative and alternative communication device users.
 Training occurs twice each month at different locations and is facilitated by assistive technology specialists, allowing families and professionals to get support on how to use the device and/or communication software that was recommended specifically for the AAC user.
 Topics are indicated by need of the attendees but can include overall set up of an Apple iPad as a communication device, programming and customizing a variety of communication apps, discussion related to AAC implementation in the users day-to-day settings, and conversations about vocabulary selection.
 Click here to request information about our upcoming AAC training sessions!

 Designed to boost the literacy skills of individuals who depend on augmentative and alternative communication (AAC) systems.
 Learning to read and write are critical skills for all individuals in our society, but especially so for those who are unable to communicate verbally.
 Unfortunately, literacy levels in this population regularly fall well below those of same age peers – even those with similar intellectual capacity.
 The Balanced Literacy Club helps teachers learn how to take advantage of communication devices and special computer software to increase their student’s reading comprehension, written expression, and narrative skills.
 This club combines workshop instruction and hands-on technical assistance in the classroom.